george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 **TL;DR** - my recommendation is to use `rshell` for working with the MicroPython filesystem and REPL.

-As seen in my [notes](getting-started.md) on setting up an ESP32 board with MicroPython, the filesystem of a newly setup board just contains a single file called `boot.py`.
+As seen in my [notes](getting-started.md) on setting up an ESP32 board with MicroPython, the filesystem of a newly set up board just contains a single file called `boot.py`.
 You generally leave this as it is and just upload the main script, called `main.py`, that you want the board to run.
-For more on boot scripts see this brief [guide](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/boot-scripts) from Adafruit.
+For more on boot scripts, see this brief [guide](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/boot-scripts) from Adafruit.
 If you need any additional modules, beyond the default ones provided, you'll also need to upload these.

-A little surprisingly there's no clear winner when it comes to the most popular tool for transfering and managing files on MicroPython boards.
+A little surprisingly, there's no clear winner when it comes to the most popular tool for transferring and managing files on MicroPython boards.
 There are four main contenders:

 * [`pyboard.py`](https://docs.micropython.org/en/latest/reference/pyboard.py.html) - included as part of the main MicroPython distribution, this is the most basic.
 * [`ampy`](https://github.com/scientifichackers/ampy) - a slightly more sophisticated file management tool - used in all the older Adafruit MicroPython tutorials (before they created their own MicroPython derivative called [CircuitPython](https://circuitpython.readthedocs.io/en/latest/README.html)).
 * [`rshell`](https://github.com/dhylands/rshell) - supports both basic command line usage and a shell-like environment.
-In addition to file transfer and management, it supports the ability to interact with the MicroPython REPL.
+In addition, to file transfer and management, it supports the ability to interact with the MicroPython REPL.
 * [`mpfshell`](https://github.com/wendlers/mpfshell) - similar to `rshell` but with a command set more reminiscent of DOS and ftp (whereas `rshell` command set is more UNIX like).

-There's also [WebREPL](https://github.com/micropython/webrepl) but this requires that your board is already setup and connected to the web, i.e. you need to have used some other tool to get your board configured before you can use WebREPL.
+There's also [WebREPL](https://github.com/micropython/webrepl) but this requires that your board is already set up and connected to the web, i.e. you need to have used some other tool to get your board configured before you can use WebREPL.
 I'm not going to cover WebREPL here.

-`pyboard.py` is very basic but provides the API needed to interact the MicroPython filesystem - `ampy`, `rshell` and `mpfshell` all use `pyboard.py` under the covers to do the low-level file management work for them.
+`pyboard.py` is very basic but provides the API needed to interact with the MicroPython filesystem - `ampy`, `rshell` and `mpfshell` all use `pyboard.py` under the covers to do the low-level file management work for them.

 Initially, I started using `ampy` as I have a lot of positive experience with Adafruit tutorials - if they recommend something, it's generally a good choice.
 And I liked the idea of a tool that just tried to do one thing well, i.e. file management, rather than also bundling in other things such as interacting with the REPL.
 However, using a tool that doesn't also support working with the REPL quickly gets tiring during development.
-At first I connected to the MicroPython REPL using [`screen`](https://www.gnu.org/software/screen/) and updated files using `ampy`.
-However, you can't transfer files while connected to the REPL - so development involves continuously quitting the REPL, transfering updated files and then restarting the REPL - not terribly convenient.
+At first, I connected to the MicroPython REPL using [`screen`](https://www.gnu.org/software/screen/) and updated files using `ampy`.
+However, you can't transfer files while connected to the REPL - so development involves continuously quitting the REPL, transferring updated files and then restarting the REPL - not terribly convenient.

-In the end, it's more convenient to use something like `rshell` and its shell-like environment that can manage both file related operations and working with the MicroPython REPL.
-I settled on `rshell` rather than `mpfshell` as I prefer its familar UNIX like feel and the way it makes your board look like its filesystem is mounted on your local system (an illusion that only goes so far).
+In the end, it's more convenient to use something like `rshell` and its shell-like environment that can manage both file-related operations and working with the MicroPython REPL.
+I settled on `rshell` rather than `mpfshell` as I prefer its familiar UNIX-like feel and the way it makes your board look like its filesystem is mounted on your local system (an illusion that only goes so far).

 Below are my notes on getting used to the various tools but, as noted above, I recommend `rshell`.

-Note: the development of `ampy`, `rshell` and `mpfshell` is rather moribund - all three are stable and now seem to only receive very occassional updates.
+Note: the development of `ampy`, `rshell` and `mpfshell` is rather moribund - all three are stable and now seem to only receive very occasional updates.

 Python
 ------

-The following sections all assume that you've already got Python 3 installed locally, if you don't see my notes on [installing Python](https://github.com/george-hawkins/snippets/blob/master/install-python.md).
+The following sections all assume that you've already got Python 3 installed locally.
+If you don't, see my notes on [installing Python](https://github.com/george-hawkins/snippets/blob/master/install-python.md).

 Then before you install anything Python related you should be operating in a Python venv.
 If you haven't set this up already, you can do it like so: